 Her collection Ambushing Water (Brick Road Poetry Press, 2017) previously was Runner Up for the 2012 Marsh Hawk Poetry Prize; Finalist for the 2015 and 2016 Robert Dana Prizes for Poetry; the 2015 and 2016 Blue Lynx Prizes; and the 2014 Codhill Poetry Award; and Semifinalist for the 2015 Miller Williams Poetry Prize; the 2012, 2014 and 2015 Crab Orchard Poetry Series; the 2013 and 2014 42 Miles Press Poetry Awards; the 2013 Elixir Press Antivenom Award; the 2015 and 2016 Codhill Poetry Award; the 2015 Washington Prize; and the 2015 Richard Snyder Publication Prize.

-Her second manuscript Haunting the Wrong House was a Semifinalist for The Washington Prize in 2016, the Crab Orchard Poetry Prize in 2016, and the National Poetry Series in 2017; and Finalist for the Wick Poetry Prize in 2017, the Antivenom Poetry Award in 2016 and 2017, the Richard Snyder Prize in 2016, Elixir Press Poetry Award in 2017, and the Codhill Poetry Award in 2017.
+Her second manuscript Haunting the Wrong House was a Finalist in the John Ciardi Prize for Poetry in 2017, the Wick Poetry Prize in 2017, the Codhill Poetry Award in 2017, the Antivenom Poetry Award in 2016 and 2017, and the Richard Snyder Prize in 2016 and 2017; and was Semifinalist in the National Poetry Series in 2017, The Washington Prize in 2016, and the Crab Orchard Series in 2017.